Stage 2

 Your Company Should Be

-The next stage in the Aletheian process is to work out what sort of organisation would perform best in achieving what your company is trying to achieve.
+Once you have determined what sort of organisation your company is, the next stage in the Aletheian process is to work out what sort of organisation would perform best in achieving what your company is trying to achieve.

 Merchant